Monday, January 2, 2017

 From 2007's Satan's Soldiers Syndicate, "Razor Ritual" highlights the difference in vocal styles

-And from their most recent album--2016's The Oath of an Iron Ritual--this is "Damnatio ad Bestias"
+And from a more recent album--2016's The Oath of an Iron Ritual--this is "Damnatio ad Bestias"

 Select Discography: